-4 companies pay California $70 million for delaying drugs
+3 companies pay California $70 million for delaying drugs

 The second, $760,000 settlement is with Teva, Endo Pharmaceuticals and Teikoku Pharma USA over keeping a genetic alternative to the pain patch Lidoderm from entering the market for nearly two years.

 Teva said it is paying $200,000 to cover the state’s legal costs after settling similar federal claims earlier this year.
-Neither Endo nor Teikoku immediately responded to requests for comment.
+Neither Endo nor Teikoku responded to requests for comment.

 Both settlements bar the companies from pay-for-delay agreements for several years.
 Teva is agreeing to not to enter any such agreements for 10 years, while Endo Pharmaceuticals has an eight-year agreement and Teikoku a 20-year injunction.

-Note: This story has been corrected to say that while there are four settlement agreements, they involve only three companies.